 Call Now: (703) 385-6868

 During the free consultation, you will not be under any obligation to retain our criminal lawyers in Fairfax.
 However, it is never a great idea to attend your court hearing and not have a lawyer with you, especially if you were arrested on a felony DWI, DUI, or drug possession charge.
-Those crimes, along with some juvenile cases, theft crimes, and domestic assault, can result in large cour fines, license revocation, jail time, and more.
+Those crimes, along with some juvenile cases, theft crimes, and domestic assault, can result in large court fines, license revocation, jail time, and more.
 The Commonwealth of Virginia categorizes most criminal and traffic offenses as either felonies or misdemeanors.
-It is hard to fully understand what specific penalties on your criminal charge might be.
+It is hard to fully understand what the specific penalties for your criminal charge might be.

 Certain criminal charges, like drug possession, DUI, and larceny, can be either a felony or misdemeanor offense.
 That is why it is important to consult with an experienced and skilled criminal defense attorney to understand the specific criminal charge you are facing.
-If you are convicted in Prince William or Fairfax on a drug charge or a DUI charge, some DUI penalties may include a suspended driver’s license, jail time, alcohol classes, and ignition interlock, court fines, or several penalties combined.
+If you are convicted in Prince William or Fairfax on a drug charge or a DUI charge, some DUI penalties may include a suspended driver’s license, jail time, alcohol classes, ignition interlock, court fines, or several penalties combined.
 It is in your best interest to consult with an experienced attorney as soon as possible about your criminal case.

 Our law firm strongly believes that accessibility is critical.
-That is why we provide our cell phone numbers to our clients immediately after retaining our services for their case.
+That is why we provide our cell phone numbers to our clients immediately after they retain our services for their cases.
 Jad Sarsour, Esquire Attorney at Law, is a highly experienced DUI, traffic, and criminal defense law firm and is within walking distance of the Fairfax County courthouse.
 Our DUI lawyers and criminal lawyers represent both juveniles and adults faced with felony and misdemeanor charges throughout the Northern Virginia area.
 Our criminal law firm works on traffic and criminal cases that involve traffic tickets, domestic assault, juvenile crimes, theft crimes, drug distribution and possession crimes, all driving and drinking charges, DWI, and DUI.

 Our criminal attorneys also represent individuals faced with criminal record expungement, probation violations, and reckless driving charges.
 There is an extensive list of well-qualified criminal defense attorneys in Northern Virginia and Fairfax.
 It can be very confusing trying to research those criminal law firms and lawyers.
 However, if you know what to search for when looking for the best criminal defense attorneys, it will be much easier to narrow down your search.
 If you were charged with a DUI or criminal offense in Northern Virginia or Fairfax, most likely, you are wondering what steps you should take to make sure you hire the best Fairfax criminal attorney possible for your case.

-So whether you were charged with a DUI, assault, larceny, drug possession, or any felony offense or misdemeanor offense, choosing the best criminal lawyer can mean the difference between a not guilty and guilty verdict.
+So whether you were charged with a DUI, assault, larceny, drug possession, or any felony offense or misdemeanor offense, choosing the best criminal lawyer can mean the difference between a not guilty and a guilty verdict.

 There are many advantages of using a professional defense lawyer to defend you against misdemeanor or felony charges.
 To avoid spending time in jail, a seasoned lawyer can develop a great defense strategy that can lead to the case being thrown out or you being acquitted of the charges you are facing; alternatively, your attorney can negotiate for a favorable plea agreement.
 Your lawyer will work diligently to reduce the severity of the penalties you might face if a conviction is all but certain.
 From stalking and disorderly conduct to underage drinking, among others, misdemeanor charges are quite varied.